-My journey started with an MSc in Neuroscience at King’s College London.
+I started my journey with an MSc in Neuroscience at King’s College London.
 It inspired me to learn more about the mind, which led to pursuing a Postgraduate Diploma in Integrative Counselling and Coaching at the University of East London.
 I then completed Gottman’s Clinical Training in Couples Therapy.

-Along the way to becoming a therapist I also did specialised Neuro-Linguistic Practitioner (NLP) Training, additional coaching training and advanced training in treating anxiety using neuroscience and integrative therapy.
+Along the way to becoming a therapist I also completed specialised Neuro-Linguistic Practitioner (NLP) Training, additional coaching training and advanced training in treating anxiety using neuroscience and integrative therapy.

 Apart from this, I regularly contribute to articles in the press.
 Some of my work can be seen in Metro, The Independent, VeryWell Mind, Bustle, Dazed, and other media outlets.
 I also thoroughly enjoy writing for my blog in the hopes of demystify therapy and mental health.

-Lastly, in between sessions with clients and writing I run a popular Instagram channel with over 230k followers where I share daily self-help tips and tools, and hold the occasional Q&A.
+Lastly, in between sessions with clients and writing I run a popular Instagram channel with over 250k followers where I share self-healing tips and tools, and hold the occasional Q&A.